NVIDIA/NVFlare/docs/getting_started.rst

   $ git clone https://github.com/NVIDIA/NVFlare.git
   $ cd NVFlare
-  $ git switch main
+  $ git switch 2.4

 Note on branches:

 * The `main <https://github.com/NVIDIA/NVFlare/tree/main>`_ branch is the default (unstable) development branch

-* The 2.0, 2.1, 2.2, and 2.3 etc. branches are the branches for each major release and minor patches
+* The 2.1, 2.2, 2.3, and 2.4 etc. branches are the branches for each major release and minor patches

 Quick Start with Simulator